vishal-biyani/docker-volume-vsphere/docs/user-guide/admin-cli.md

 Admin CLI is located at `/usr/lib/vmware/vmdkops/bin/vmdkops_admin.py`.
 It supports `--help`  at every command and sub-command. e.g.

+**NOTE** Access control is not supported for Stateless ESXi , as the code relies on Authorization Config DB (aka "Config DB"), or symlink to the Confg DB, being in /etc/vmware/vmdksops/auth-db.

 ```
 [root@localhost:~] alias vmdkops_admin=/usr/lib/vmware/vmdkops/bin/vmdkops_admin.py
 [root@localhost:~] vmdkops_admin --help